 David’s obedience got him a promotion, gave him favor with the people, and won the respect of those he led.
 God does not promise this kind of blessing to all, but He will not overlook your obedience, particularly to Himself (Psalms 91:15,16 ).

 God’s economy is different than that of the world.
-The world gets even, we turn the other cheek (Matthew 5:39.
+The world gets even; we turn the other cheek (Matthew 5:39.
 Matthew 5:43-47).
-The world is out for glory, while we serve without recognition.
+The world is out for glory while we serve without recognition.
 I’m not suggesting that you or any other leader become a doormat.
 That is contrary to the essence of leadership.
 I only want to encourage you to take the high road even when life presents you with difficult challenges.
-Furthermore, by walking in love your discernment is enhanced (Philippians 1:9-11) so as to escape deception and its resulting spiritual blindness (1 John 1:5-7.
+Furthermore, your discernment is enhanced by walking in love (Philippians 1:9-11) to escape deception and resulting spiritual blindness (1 John 1:5-7.
 1 John 4:6-12).

-This blog is dedicated to the memory of my younger brother David Carl Warren (January 29, 1960 – June 5, 1987) who was murdered at the age of 27.
-He was murdered while sleeping in his car in Golden Gate Park by a gang in search of money.
-They were able to steal $5 dollars from him in the struggle that resulted in his being stabbed in the heart.
+This blog is dedicated to my younger brother David (January 29, 1960 – June 5, 1987), who was murdered at the age of 27.
+He was murdered while sleeping in his car in Golden Gate Park by a gang searching for money.
+They stole five dollars from him in the struggle that resulted in his being stabbed in the heart.
 He subsequently attempted to drive himself to the hospital but wrecked his car on the way.
 He was pronounced dead not long after arriving at the emergency room.
 Fitting he died of a broken heart even as our Wonderful Savior Jesus Christ did on the cross (1).

 The Ten Commandments Series:

 - The Tenth Opportunity

 - The Eighth Opportunity